 We maintain a one-tier board of directors consisting of both executive directors and non-executive directors (each a “director”).
 As a foreign private issuer under the NYSE rules, we are not required to have independent directors on our board of directors, except to the extent that our Audit Committee is required to consist of independent directors.

-Members: The Audit Committee consists of four Independent Directors (according to the NYSE requirements): Lori A. Walker (Chair), Martha Brooks, John Ormerod, Werner P. Paschke.
+Members: The Audit Committee consists of five Independent Directors (according to the NYSE requirements): Lori A. Walker (Chair), Martha Brooks, Christine Browne, John Ormerod, Werner P. Paschke.

 Functions: Some of the principal duties and responsibilities of the Audit Committee include overseeing and monitoring our financial reporting process and internal control system; the integrity of our consolidated financial statements; the independence, qualifications and performance of our independently registered public accounting firm; the performance of our internal audit function; our related party transactions; review of our risk assessment and related processes; and our compliance with legal, ethical and regulatory matters.